How to add display conditions to your email?

 {% hint style="info" %}

-The `lookup` is usually placed in the **Code before module**.
-The **Code after module** can be left empty.
+The `lookup` is usually placed in the **Before block**.
+The **After block** can be left empty.
 It can also be written directly in the text of your template.

 {% endhint %}